roelti/rentalshop/README.md

 Release: 06-06-2018
 -----------------------------
--Products will be updated instead of deleted
+-Products will be updated instead of deleted<br />
--Better image management, delete and cleaning up of images if applicable -Seo-friendly names for images
+-Better image management, delete and cleaning up of images if applicable<br />
+-Seo-friendly names for images<br />
--Possibility to add alternative text to images -Possibility to place a product in the spotlight -Adding tags to products is also possible
+-Possibility to add alternative text to images<br />
+-Possibility to place a product in the spotlight<br />
+-Adding tags to products is also possible<br />
--Integration of seo title, keyword and description within the Rentman app -Possibility to import custom fields (for materials) created on the Rentman side -Linking PDF files to a product
+-Integration of seo title, keyword and description within the Rentman app<br />
+-Possibility to import custom fields (for materials) created on the Rentman side<br />
+-Linking PDF files to a product

 Installation process